 Jigatake is located in Omachi city, to the south of Hakuba village of Nagano Prefecture.
-It is located on the south eastern slopes of Mt Jigatake and while it is a little further out than the other resorts it is counted as one of the resorts in the 'Hakuba Valley' group.
+It is located on the south eastern slopes of Mt Jigatake and while it is a little further out than the other ski areas it is counted as one of the resorts in the 'Hakuba Valley' group.

 Hakuba village is just over 40km to the west of Nagano city in the northern region of Nagano Prefecture.
 Hakuba was host to some of the major events of the 1998 Nagano Winter Olympics including alpine skiing (at Hakuba Happo-one), ski jump events and cross country events.
 The backdrop of the North Alps makes for a spectacular mountain setting.
 Along with the ski and snowboard resorts in neighbouring Otari village to the north and Omachi City to the south - collectively known as 'Hakuba Valley' - this is one of the major ski and snowboard resort regions of Japan.
 In recent years the Hakuba region has become one of the most popular winter sport regions of Japan for visitors from overseas.